hlship/cli-tools/README.md

 call `System/exit`, which is problematic for tests;
 `net.lewisship.cli-tools/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.

+Further, application code should also invoke `net.lewisship.cli-tools/exit` rather than `System/exit`.

 ## License